-2001.00, Purpose, to read: "To provide expanded housing opportunities (...), owner or owner's family occupied, (...).
-Accessory dwelling units (ADU) shall be

-- permitted in the R/A district by special exception granted by the Board of Adjustment and shall remain with the property." - 2002.01, Requirements/Limitations, to read: "Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit or accessory building." - 2002.07, Requirements/Limitation, to put back the entire section that was removed in 2008 and that reads: "An accessory dwelling unit shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size."

-AMEND Section 2203.02 (b) 3, Housing for Older Persons Developments, Site Perimeter Buffer, to read: "Each development (...) of fifty (50) feet or a value as deemed necessary by the Planning Board (...)

-AMEND Section 2500.00 (a), Board of Adjustment, to read: "(...) for a period of not more than one year at the time."
+1800.00 2010 AMEND Section 1803.01, driveway Ordinance, definition of Driveway, to remove "area of access" 2000.00 2010 AMEND Accessory Dwelling Ordinance: 2001.00, Purpose, to read: "To provide expanded housing opportunities (), owner or owner's family occupied, ().
+Accessory dwelling units (ADU) shall be permitted in the R/A district by special exception granted by the Board of Adjustment and shall remain with the property."
+2002.01, Requirements/Limitations, to read: "Accessory Dwelling Units shall be secondary and accessory to a principal single family dwelling unit or accessory building."
+2002.07, Requirements/Limitation, to put back the entire section that was removed in 2008 and that reads: "An accessory dwelling unit shall not be considered to be an additional dwelling unit for the purpose of determining minimum lot size."
+2200.00 2010 AMEND Section 2203.02 (b) 3, Housing for Older Persons Developments, Site Perimeter Buffer, to read: "Each development () of fifty (50) feet or a value as deemed necessary by the Planning Board () 2500.00 2010 AMEND Section 2500.00 (a), Board of Adjustment, to read: "() for a period of not more than one year at the time."
+Building Code 2010 REPEAL the Town of Brookline Building Code adopted in 1971 and as subsequently amended.
+Note: As off March 9, 2010, in accordance with RSA 115-A, the Building Department will be enforcing the State of New Hampshire Building Codes as amended: For all Commercial or Industrial Construction, including renovations, alterations and additions: - International Building Code - International Energy Conservation Code - National Electrical Code - International Mechanical Code - International Plumbing Code For all Residential construction, including renovations, alterations and additions: - International Residential Code (building, plumbing, electrical, gas piping, etc.) - International Energy Conservation Code For all gas piping work: - NFPA 54 and NFPA 58 100.00 2011 AMEND the Preamble to refer to the correct NHRSA 674:16. - NHRSA Chapters 31:60 to 89 were repealed in 1983 and replaced by chapter 674, "Local Land Use Planning and Regulations Powers".
+300.00 2011 ADD Section 307.00 - Building Permits - To specify that the Town of Brookline follows the State of NH Building Code, pursuant to RSA 155-A and require that accessory building of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements.
+(Note: the Brookline Building Code repealed March 2010 town meeting) 500.00 2011 AMEND Sections 503.03 and 503.05 - Exclude wetlands from the minimum lot size.

-Building

-Code 2010

-REPEAL the Town of Brookline Building Code adopted in 1971 and as subsequently amended.
-Note: As off March 9, 2010, in accordance with RSA 115-A, the Building Department will be enforcing the State of New Hampshire Building Codes as amended: For all Commercial or Industrial Construction, including renovations, alterations and

-For all Commercial or Industrial Construction, including renovations, alterations and additions:

-- International Building Code

-- International Energy Conservation Code

-- National Electrical Code

-- International Mechanical Code

-- International Plumbing Code

-For all Residential construction, including renovations, alterations and additions:

-- International Residential Code (building, plumbing, electrical, gas piping, etc.) - International Energy Conservation Code

-For all gas piping work:

-- NFPA 54 and NFPA 58

-AMEND the Preamble to refer to the correct NHRSA 674:16. - NHRSA Chapters 31:60 to 89 were repealed in 1983 and replaced by chapter 674, "Local Land Use Planning and Regulations Powers".

-ADD Section 307.00 - Building Permits - To specify that the Town of Brookline follows the State of NH Building Code, pursuant to RSA 155-A and require that accessory building of 100 square feet or less shall not require a building permit but shall be required to meet all setback requirements.
-(Note: the Brookline Building Code repealed March 2010 town meeting)

-AMEND Sections 503.03 and 503.05 - Exclude wetlands from the minimum lot size.
-Rename Section Building Height with "Building Requirements" keeping current wording and specifying how 35 feet building height is calculated and that an accessory building of 100 feet or less does not require a building permit but must meet all setback requirements.
-(Note: the Brookline Building Code was repealed at the March 2010 town meeting)
+Rename Section Building Height with "Building Requirements" keeping current wording and specifying how 35 feet building height is calculated and that an accessory building of meeting)

+100 feet or less does not require a building permit but must meet all setback requirements.
+(Note: the Brookline Building Code was repealed at the March 2010 town